Operator Intervention

 An operator instrument allows manual intervention during a workflow, pausing the process until the operator completes their task and resumes the workflow.

 When the workflow reaches the operator task, it halts until the operator reports having performed the required manual tasks, such as inspecting samples.
-The operator can indicate tasks are complete by clicking “resume” on LINQ Cloud or via a runtime command - see Workflow Execution - and the workflow continues.
+The operator can report tasks complete by clicking “resume” on LINQ Cloud or via a runtime command - see Workflow Execution - and the workflow continues.

 The operator instrument must be defined as part of the workcell with the automata_operator driver.